NUCLEAR-BOMB/option/docs/markdown/reference.md

 ```
 Constructs an `opt::option` object that contains a value that is initialized using *direct-list-initialization* with the arguments `std::forward<Args>(args)...`.

+Always disabled when `T` is a reference type.

 ---

 ```cpp